UyCoder/myeschool/README.md

 - `Challenge 4`: Data security issues.
   - `Solution`: Implementing MD5 encryption for passwords and performing password verification in ciphertext form.

-## 📖 Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## 🔧 Technologies and Tools Used
 - HTML, CSS, and JavaScript for front-end development